GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Those terms can be made clear best by looking at the color sliders in Figure [fig:gimp]\ *a*.
 Hue (running from 0 to 360) gives you the full spectrum of saturated colors.
-Saturation (from 0 to 1, or 100%) tells you how ‘full’ your color is: reduce it to zero and you only have gray scales.
+Saturation (from 0 to 1, or 100%) tells you how ‘full' your color is: reduce it to zero and you only have gray scales.
 Value (from 0 to 1, or 100%) will bring you from black to a fully saturated color.
-Note that “value” is not the same as “intensity”, or “lightness”, used in other color geometries.
-“Brilliance” may be the best alternative word to describe “value”.
-Apple calls it as “brightness”, and hence refers to HSB for this color space.
+Note that "value" is not the same as "intensity", or "lightness", used in other color geometries.
+"Brilliance" may be the best alternative word to describe "value".
+Apple calls it as "brightness", and hence refers to HSB for this color space.

 Want more chartreuse or chocolate?
 You can specify them in *GMT* as 90-1-1 and 25-0.86-0.82, respectively.